python-lapidary/lapidary/docs/usage/operation.md

     pass
 ```

-Calling this method as
+Calling a method like this:

 ```python
 client.list_cats(color='black')
 ```

-will results in making a GET request to `https://example.com/cats?color=black`
+results in a GET request being sent to the following URL: https://example.com/cats?color=black.

+This illustrates how arguments passed to the method are directly mapped to query parameters in the URL, forming a
+complete HTTP request based on the method's decoration and the parameters' annotations.

 ### Path parameters

-Path parameters are variables in the requests path: `http://example.com/cat/{cat_id}`.
+Path parameters are variables embedded within the path of a request URL, such as http://example.com/cat/{cat_id}.
+These
+parameters are essential for accessing specific resources or performing operations on them.

+To define a path parameter in Lapidary, you use the path variable inside the decorator URL path and annotate the method
+parameter with Path().
+Here is an example of how to define and use a path parameter:

 ```python
 @get('/cat/{cat_id}')